Barcode labels, materials, symbologies and common errors

 A barcode is a label which contains some of its information in barcode format.

 In some cases, the content of the barcode is also printed in human readable format.

 Barcodes allow the user to quickly and accurately record information that is unique to a particular item.
 When paired with SageData software that allows user input of real time data (location, status, user ID, etc.), the scope, accuracy and productivity of many data collection tasks is greatly increased and with it the quality of the business decisions based on that data.

-The scanners used for these differing tasks vary depending on the environment, the quantity of information to be collected, and the rate at which it must be collected
+The barcode scanners used for these tasks vary depending on the environment, the quantity of information to be collected, and the rate at which it must be collected.

-- Code 39 - A solid and robust code, similar to code 128, still in common use.
+- Code 39 (also known as Code 3 of 9) - a solid and robust code, similar to code 128, still in common use

 How to choose the best barcode symbology for your application?
-Contact SageData directly to find out which would be best for your application.
+To find the answer contact SageData directly.

 There are a number of errors made in the implementation of barcodes.
 The most common are: